Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Discussion and Conclusion

-This study presents a feasibility evaluation of the proposed controller with able-bodied participants under simulated motion disabilities.
-In future work, our framework can be extended for telerehabilitation applications by integrating the telerobotics-mediated system with advanced communication protocols~(e.g., 5G).
-Most importantly, our framework enables that therapists only need to provide corrective force through the robot without programming the reference trajectory or manually tuning the control parameters.
-To further assess its therapeutic benefits, clinical studies will be conducted based on analyzing the biomechanical feedback.
-Currently, a partial least squares regression function for therapist's skill reproducing is task-dependent depending on collecting labeled data from each task.
-Future works will focus on the in-context regression function capable of reproducing the therapeutic skill of therapist across different tasks.
+This study provides a feasibility evaluation of the proposed controller; however, the experimental validation is limited to two able-bodied participants under simulated motion disabilities.
+In future work, clinical studies will be conducted with patients at different stages of rehabilitation to further assess the therapeutic benefits of the proposed approach and to analyze the associated biomechanical responses.
+In this paper, the partial least squares regression model used to reproduce therapist skills is task-dependent and relies on labeled data collected for each specific task.
+Future work will therefore focus on developing in-context regression functions or learning methods capable of reproducing therapeutic skills across different tasks.
+In addition, the proposed telerobotics-mediated system will be extended to telerehabilitation applications by integrating advanced communication protocols~(e.g., 5G).